 The current provision for employee benefits includes all unconditional entitlements where employees have completed the required period of service and also those where employees are entitled to pro-rata payments in certain circumstances.
-The entire amount is presented as current since the consolidated entity does not have an unconditional right to defer settlement.
+The entire amount is presented as current, since the group does not have an unconditional right to defer settlement.